 Surveillance and Control Programs

-Thiamine deficiency is most well known in South-East Asia and despite the efforts in the region, it remains a pervasive problem.
+Thiamine deficiency is most well known in South Asia and despite the efforts in the region, it remains a pervasive problem.
 This project will work with the countries to develop surveillance and control programs to reduce the burden thiamine deficiency through fortification, supplementation, education, behavior change and surveillance programs.
 Technical Reference Materials have been developed for his purpose.

 Thiamine Deficiency Disorder Case Definition

 A clear case definition for TDD has not been established and creates challenges in efficiently diagnosing TDD.
 This program will use a case control design to establish a case definition based on cohorts of infants and children in Laos.